-Wichita State University (WSU) is the only four-year Kansas Regents' institution located in a large metropolitan area.
-WSU's Evelyn Hendren Cassat Speech-Language-Hearing Clinic provides clinical professional education for students whose primary goal is to serve children and adults who have impairments of communication.
+Wichita State University is the only four-year Kansas Regents' institution located in a large metropolitan area.
+Wichita State's Evelyn Hendren Cassat Speech-Language-Hearing Clinic provides clinical professional education for students whose primary goal is to serve children and adults who have impairments of communication.

-The Department of Communication Sciences and Disorders (CSD) has built a strong working relationship with the Wichita educational and health communities, resulting in unique and abundant opportunities unavailable to students in preparatory programs in smaller communities.
+The Department of Communication Sciences and Disorders has built a strong working relationship with the Wichita educational and health communities, resulting in unique and abundant opportunities unavailable to students in preparatory programs in smaller communities.
 For example, off-campus practicum experiences are available through Wichita's four major hospitals and several clinics, as well as through the Wichita schools which comprise the state's largest public school district.
-WSU also has affiliation agreements with numerous practica sites throughout the United States.
+Wichita State also has affiliation agreements with numerous practica sites throughout the U.S.

 To provide opportunities for graduate students to develop their clinical knowledge and skills directed by certified, licensed speech-language pathologists and audiologists.